-One of our favorite museums, Clark County Museum celebrates its 50th anniversary in 2018.
+One of our favorite museums, Clark County Museum celebrated its 50th anniversary in 2018.

-> The museum is located in Henderson, Nevada and is owned and operated by Clark County.
+The museum is located in Henderson, Nevada and is owned and operated by Clark County.
 Open Daily 9am-430pm.
 CLOSED Thanksgiving, Christmas, and New Year’s Day.

 General Admission: adults $2.00, seniors and children $1.

 Group Tours, please call for reservations and special rates.
 Museum memberships are also available.

 The facility covers 30 acres and includes exhibit halls, historic buildings, gazebo, a Union Pacific steam engine and railroad station, a nature trail and wikiup.